 Who We Are

-Today, their brainstorm has grown into a thriving arts organization – the Mansfield Music & Arts Society Black Box Theater & Morini Gallery (MMAS) – recognized throughout Southeastern Massachusetts.
+Today, their brainstorm has grown into a thriving arts organization – the Mass Music & Arts Society Black Box Theater & Morini Gallery (MMAS) – recognized throughout Southeastern Massachusetts.

 MMAS has an annual operating budget of just under $300,000 and attracts about 10,000 audience members, patrons and performers from as far north as New Hampshire and south to Rhode Island and Cape Cod.
 More than 2,000 of our patrons live in Bristol County, many of whom eat dinner in local restaurants before attending a show.